“Wow, that is beautiful,” Wyn said appreciatively

 have no new children your society is in trouble.
 But if it thrives at

-cost of other societies, then is it worth it?
+cost to other societies, then is it worth it?
 The cost is the very souls

 I met.
 They’re beautiful people.
 They are the best.
 You would destroy